WHAT YOU WILL LEARN

 Content should also be easy to share.
 When you create strong content and users promote it on other platforms, their social currency goes up, and you get an increase in website traffic.

-You can incentivise your readers to circulate your content by adding social share buttons, a “click to tweet” feature, and include quotable snippets they can quickly share on Facebook, Twitter, LinkedIn, etc., without having to type out the message themselves.
+You can incentivise your readers to circulate your content by adding social share buttons, a “click to tweet” feature, and including quotable snippets they can quickly share on Facebook, Twitter, LinkedIn, etc., without having to type out the message themselves.

 Keep testing and improving upon your content and website because there is always a way they can be revitalised and made more appealing and functional.